Epidiolex (cannabidiol) is a prescription drug used to manage seizures caused by certain disorders. Epidiolex comes as a liquid that you swallow.

 Call your doctor right away if you have an allergic reaction to Epidiolex.
 But if you think you’re having a medical emergency, call 911 or your local emergency number.

-Form
+Form and concentration

 Epidiolex is available as a liquid solution that you swallow.